Jimmie Soto

 Jessica Renteria

-Transitions Coordinator
+Transition Coordinator

 Jessica Renteria is the Transitions Coordinator for ILCKC.
 Jessica graduated from Grand Canyon University with a Bachelor of Science Degree in Elementary and Special Education.
 Jessica has spent most of her career advocating for individuals with disabilities in an education and community setting.
 Jessica loves to come alongside anyone who needs support to advocate their needs.
 Jessica believes working with ILC will provide her with the opportunity to serve her community and lend a helping hand to someone who needs the assistance.